sathuku01/Calculator/README.md

 # Calculator
-Obviously, the first project is always a calculator—so here’s ours.
+Obviously, the first project is always a calculator—so here’s mine.
 Built in Go as a fun way to learn, break things, fix them, and slowly become a better coder (one calculation at a time)

 below is how the project will be handled: